Augustine-Geeft/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script that creates a tree of directories.

 103-commas
-Script that lists the files and sub-directories in the working directory all separated by commas and listed in numeric order.
+Script that lists the files and sub-directories in the working directory all separated by commas and listed in numeric order and the / character appended to the directories.